vijayj/reporter/README.md

 run bundle install to install gems (I used pry and rspec)

 To prepare data
   run sqlite3 reporter.db
+  I have the file with the data preloaded in transfers table.

-run following commands in sqlite3 console create table transfers ( xfer_start datetime, xfer_end datetime, bytes_transferred integer);
+If you want to run in cleanly in a default instance - do the following run following commands in sqlite3 console create table transfers ( xfer_start datetime, xfer_end datetime, bytes_transferred integer);
   .mode csv
   .separator ","
   .import ./bandwidth_report_sample_data.csv transfers
   #clean up the table to remove headers
   delete from transfers where xfer_start='xfer_start';

+Test
   Ensure that select count(*) from transfers => 19

+Run
   run ruby lib/reporter.rb
+  Better yet run - bundle exec rake spec

 Tests
 rake -T will show all tasks